 The November issue of the European Union newsletter about GDP (2019), "Beyond GDP” Newsletter, features an interview about the MAIA project with the project coordinator Prof. Lars Hein.

 What are the objectives of the MAIA (Mapping and Assessment for Integrated Ecosystem Accounting) project?
 Which partners are involved?

-The MAIA project is funded by Horizon2020 and aims to support and promote the application of Ecosystem Accounting in the EU, following the framework of the UN System of Environmental Economic Accounting (specifically: the UN System of Environmental-Economic Accounting - Experimental Ecosystem Accounting Framework).
+The MAIA project is funded by Horizon2020 and aims to support and promote the application of Ecosystem Accounting in the EU, following the framework of the UN System of Environmental Economic Accounting (specifically: the UN System of Environmental-Economic Accounting - Ecosystem Accounting Framework).
 The project has partners from 10 EU countries including Belgium, Bulgaria, Czech Republic, Finland, Germany, Greece, the Netherlands, Norway, Spain and the UK.
 Partners include research and statistical organisations.

 Which kind of accounts will it cover (biophysical and\or monetary)?
 Which period and country?

 The project includes several components that include the development and testing of pilot accounts in various countries, reaching out to stakeholders and building a community of practice, and innovations and R&D to address remaining challenges in ecosystem accounting.
 The specific accounts to be developed vary by country, reflecting policy priorities, but overall the project will develop ecosystem extent, ecosystem condition, ecosystem services, ecosystem asset and biodiversity accounts.
 Of these, the ecosystem services account will be physical and monetary and the ecosystem asset account will be monetary.
 All other accounts will be in physical units only.

 Will MAIA accounts be geographically referenced?

 All accounts will be geographically referenced, i.e. all accounts will include maps and corresponding accounting tables.
 The various accounts will be developed either at national or subnational scale.